 - Tuition and Health Insurance Support - Funding administered by the Graduate School that covers the cost of tuition and health insurance.

 - Assistantships and Employment - Graduate assistantships requiring working up to 20 hours per week for a stipend.
-Teaching assistantships may involve the activities of teaching a course while research assistantships involve assisting faculty on research projects.
+Teaching assistantships involve the activities of teaching a course while research assistantships involve research projects.